niharikakurella/niharikakurella/README.md

 - 👋 Hi there,I am Niharika
 - 👀 I’m addicted to learning and growing everyday
-- 🌱 I’m currently working on something Cool
+- 🌱 I’m currently working on something cool
 - 💞️ I’m looking to collaborate with other content creators
 - 📫 How to reach me kurellaln@gmail.com